sky-uk/supercell/README.md

 ## Options

-There are a _lot_ of different options (and combinations of options) for different styles of grid.
+There are a _lot_ of different options (and combinations of options) for different styles of layout.
 Below is a rough summary, but please refer to the comments in the Sass for a more complete description of what each option provides.